gartnl/myuv5r/README.md

 # Adapte CHIRP driver

 To make use of the extended FM regions you will need the adapted CHIRP driver.
-It can be found in the dir named 'CHIRP'
+It can be found in the dir named 'CHIRP' or in the release.

 # Egzumers original description:
 # Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware